Variational Neural Networks: Conclusion

-In this work, we proposed a method for neural network uncertainty estimation called Variational Neural Networks and evaluated its quality within the Epistemic Neural Networks framework.
-Experiments show that, despite having similar properties of Bayesian Model Averaging as Monte Carlo Dropout and Bayes By Backpropagation, where sampled models are close, compared to Ensembles and Hypermodels, resulting in similar models' points of view, VNNs achieve better uncertainty quality, which is retained when data dimensionality is increased, in contrast to Monte Carlo Dropout and Bayes By Backpropagation methods.
+We proposed Variational Neural Networks that consider a Gaussian distribution over outputs of each layer, the mean and variance of which are generated by the corresponding sub-layers, and evaluated their uncertainty estimation quality within the Epistemic Neural Networks framework.
+Experiments show that, despite having similar properties of Bayesian Model Averaging to Monte Carlo Dropout and Bayes By Backpropagation, where sampled models are close resulting in similar models' points of view, VNNs achieve better uncertainty quality which is retained when data dimensionality is increased, in contrast to Monte Carlo Dropout and Bayes By Backpropagation methods.